 This is a very detailed book on what this survivor had to deal with in the many camps he was shuttled to and what he had to do to survive.

 This will tear at your heartstrings and emotions.

-The book for review is “Self Examination” by Thomas Arno.
-It falls in the genre of non fiction.
+The book for review is “All Things Bright and Strange” by James Markert.
+This falls in the genre of fiction

 Growing up he is one of many men from his home town of Bellhaven, South Carolina who fight in World World II.
 Surviving war, the death of his son, wife and future prospect as a pitcher for the MLB we see Ellsworth a broken man who drinks a lot and hangs with fellow soldiers who have seen what a war can do.
 But is on the verge of committing suicide.

 Hi neighbor and friend cooks for him twice a day, bringing hot nourishing food to a man who might as well be dead inside.
 Everyone in town thinks Ellsworth is something.
 He as a child survived major health events and landed on top.

 That is until a chapel hidden way deep in the forest that brings the towns people of Bellhaven peace as they get to talk to their loved ones.
 This while at first seems like a miracle the chapel starts to take a whole of the people.
 It draws them in repeatedly, sometimes multiple times a day, for people to get their fix.
 This while it could be harmless , even though it is excessive, doesn’t end there.
 The mood of the people start to change by causing them to act on their impulses regardless what they are.

 The place is evil and if something isn’t done fast the town could easily be destroyed.